dasarpai/old.dasarpai.github.io/_dsblog/2024-08-02-LLM-Security-and-Ethics-Considerations.md

 # LLM Security and Ethics Considerations

-## for my highly secured data like health industry data, banking, insurnace, security data can I use chatgpt3.5 or gpt4 for finetuning?
+## Question: For my client's highly secured data like health industry data, banking, insurnace, internal security, etc. data can I use gpt4 for finetuning?

 For highly sensitive data, such as health industry data, banking information, insurance details, and security data, using models like ChatGPT-3.5 or GPT-4 involves several considerations to ensure security and compliance: